optimibi/docs/docs/documentation/Setup/20 Centos安装.md

 ## Update the System

-Place the update package `bi-update.jar` in the `bi-server\update` folder and restart the system.
+Place the update package such as `optimibi-update.jar` in the `bi-server\update` folder and restart the system.